Are You Hitting Your Retirement Investment Milestones?

 Going into retirement, you will likely have different pools of retirement assets, from 401(k)s to IRAs to taxable investment accounts.
 Each one has different tax rules and withdrawal requirements.
 For example, traditional 401(k)s and IRAs are taxed on the full amount of the withdrawal as ordinary income.
 In taxable investment accounts, though, you are only taxed at the lower capital gains rate on gains.

-The order in which you make your withdrawals matters.
+The strong>order in which you make your withdrawals matters.
 Typically, financial advisors suggest tapping retirement accounts in this order to deplete accounts with the highest tax rates first:

 - Traditional 401(k) and IRAs